anqurvanillapy/jwtch/README.md

 # jwtch

-`fetch` but with a JWT signing middleware for browsers.
+`fetch` with JWT signing for browsers.

 **WARNING**: Not production-ready.